RACV Logo

 Day 9: Victoria Falls

 Why not wake up early and see Chobe National Park from a different perspective with an optional morning game drive.
-After, the group will travel to Victoria Falls, crossing the border into Zimbabwe just in time to have lunch on the banks of the Zambezi River.
-Enjoy some free time to experience the sights and sounds of the mighty falls at your own pace.
-This thundering curtain of water is about 1.7 km wide, falling 108 m into a narrow gorge below.
-In the wet season, the spray can rise an incredible 400 m as the falls become a raging torrent.
-In the dry season, the view of the falls is unobstructed by spray, and you can see the little islets in the river below.
+After, travel to Victoria Falls, crossing the border into Zimbabwe just in time to have lunch on the banks of the Zambezi River.
+Set up camp and enjoy some free time to relax, freshen up, and plan out your next couple of days in Victoria Falls.
+Be sure to ask your local leader for their tips and advice.
 This evening, dine on a traditional a traditional Zimbabwe dinner hosted by a women's cooperative within the community.
 Learn how this initiative not only provides employment opportunities but also benefits the Victoria Falls community as a whole.

 Day 10: Victoria Falls